-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target N/A N/A N/A Set Baseline 81,720 trained 88,826 trained 110,322 118,494 Daseiiiie traineu trained trained Result N/A N/A N/A 71,061 trained 234,802 trained 130,610 trained Dec 31, 2022 Dec 31, 2023 Status Not Collected Not Collected Not Collected Baseline Target Exceeded Target Exceeded Pending Pending
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target Set 81,720 88,826 110,322 102,150 102,150 Target Baseline trained trained trained trained trained Result 71,061 234,802 130,610 152 461 Dec 31, Dec 31, Result trained trained trained 152,461 2023 2024 Status Baseline Target Exceeded Target Exceeded Target Exceeded Pending Pending

-ASPR measure 1.3 is part of ASPR's National Disaster Medical System (NDMS) work to support communities nationwide.
+ASPR's mission is to lead the country through public health emergencies.
+ASPR measure 1.3 is part of ASPR's National Disaster Medical System (NDMS) support of nationwide communities.
 When disaster strikes, NDMS is important because States, Localities, Territories, and Tribes (SLTT) may have medical infrastructure that becomes overwhelmed and requires assistance with their critical services.
 At that point, they can request NDMS help for their communities as they respond and recover.
 NDMS capabilities and tools deliver essential medical and emergency management services and subject matter expertise when requested by an SLTT agency.
-As a tool within NDMS, the HHS empower Program's federal health data are used to advance SLTT and community partner capabilities to anticipate and plan for healthcare system surge, including pre-emptively taking action to protect health and save the lives of at-risk populations that may be rapidly and adversely impacted during an emergency or disaster. emPOWER provides public health agencies and their partners with Medicare datasets, mapping, rest service and artificial intelligence tools, training, technical assistance and best practices to protect the health of individuals who live independently and rely on life-maintaining electricity-dependent equipment (including ventilators) and healthcare services (such as dialysis and oxygen).
+As a tool within NDMS, the HHS emPOWER Program's federal health data are used to advance SLTT and community partner capabilities to anticipate and plan for healthcare system surge, including pre-emptively taking action to protect health and save the lives of at-risk populations that may be rapidly and adversely impacted during an emergency or disaster.
+The HHS emPOWER Program is a mission-critical partnership between ASPR and the Centers for Medicare and Medicaid Services (CMS) that provides public health agencies and their partners with Medicare datasets, mapping, rest service and artificial intelligence tools, training, informational resources, technical assistance and best practices to protect the health of 4.3 million at-risk individuals who live independently in the community and rely on life-maintaining electricity-dependent equipment (including ventilators) and or essential healthcare services (such as dialysis and oxygen tank services).
+These tools and technical assistance have advanced preparedness and community mitigation activities nationwide and have directed informed and supported over 250 local to national emergencies and disasters.
 Baseline data was collected in 2019 and the target exceeded in 2020 and 2021.
-The data source is stable with no delays or lags.
-Quality checks are in place to assure the validity and reliability of the data.
-For the FY 2022 HHS budget, the measure definition was slightly refined for clarity based on additional data sources, which are designed to improve the data collection processes and the accuracy of the data.
-In May 2020, the methodology used to define targets was also slightly refined from baseline+ to the projected quantitative numbers (calculated in the same way).
-This helped those who use the data to understand it more easily.
-Such efforts strengthened the analysis, trending, and application of emPOWER data in ways that promote decision support and drive improvements.
 The nationwide use of emPOWER data represents the rapid scientific advancement of data-driven mitigation strategies that help during a broad array of disasters, including the Covid-19 pandemic and events associated with climate change.